First Solar (FSLR) Q1 2017 Results - Earnings Call Transcript

 However, as mentioned previously and I've seen with the updates in that sales guidance in our previous call associated with structuring of the Moapa project, the final structuring of project sales later this year may have future impact to our net sales guidance.

-As it relates to project sales during the remainder of the year, we're pleased with the progress of making to sell (21:07) the 179 megawatts AC Switch Station Project.
+As it relates to project sales during the remainder of the year, we're pleased with the progress of making the sale of 179 megawatts AC Switch Station Project.
 We're in advanced stage of the sale process and expect to close the transaction in Q2 or Q3 of this year.

 The California Flats and Cuyama projects have been offered to 8point3 and are under review by the partnership.
 If 8point3 is not able to acquire these projects, we anticipate having sufficient third-party demand to sell these projects this year.